dhmosfunk/HTTP3ONSTEROIDS/README.md

 ## Vulnerability Description
-HAProxy's HTTP/3 implementation fails to block a **malformed HTTP header field name**, and **when deployed in front of a server that incorrectly process this malformed header**, it may be used to conduct an HTTP request/response smuggling attack.
-A remote attacker may alter a legitimate user's request.
-As a result, the attacker may obtain sensitive information or cause a denial-of-service (DoS) condition.
+HAProxy's HTTP/3 implementation fails to block a **malformed HTTP header field name**, and **when deployed in front of a server via Content Delivery Network (CDN) and (VDN) that incorrectly process this malformed header as sameorigin**, it may be used to conduct an HTTP request/response smuggling attack using stateless enviorment.
+A remote attacker can alter a legitimate user's request such as "Favicons"  and .ico files for icons images.
+As a result, the attacker may obtain sensitive information, maniplate or cause a denial-of-service (DoS) condition by flooding host server bogus requests under these same headers.

 [https://jvn.jp/en/jp/JVN38170084/](https://jvn.jp/en/jp/JVN38170084/)